UMWRG/gitbook-documentation/ws_en/modeling-basics/parameters/README.md

----
-description: An overview of Pywr parmeters supported by WaterStrategy
----

 # Parameters

 Paramters are functions that return a value in the model at each time-step.
 These values can be a constant, based on time (e.g., on the day or month), a calculation based on the time step's reservoir storage and many other calculations.
 Custom parameter can also be written in Python.